DublinSwords/Broadmeadow-Community-Garden-/README.md

 ## User goals
 * user is able to find the location of the place and contact information.
 * users can easily fill forms to join us.
 * user is able to see what kind of veg and fruits we are groing in our community garden.

-## Structure of the website
-The website is designed to be easy and user-friendly on all types devices.
-On laptop, tablet or mobile devise there should be no difference for a user to have a great experience.

 ## Surface